Table of Contents

 Does this work the same if the account moved from Active to Inactive because of delinquency?

+Yes.
+If a payment moves the account back to an Active status, the account bills on its next valid Bill Date.
 If the original Bill Date passed while the account was delinquent, Sonar updates the Next Bill Date to the next applicable billing date.

 How did we do?